semaphoreci/book-microservices/chapters/01-introduction.md

 Share this book:

-> _I’ve just started reading “Transitioning from Monolith to Microservices Handbook” a free ebook by @semaphoreci: https://bit.ly/3yopUT2([Tweet this!](https://ctt.ac/7fIQw))_
+> _I’ve just started reading “Transitioning from Monolith to Microservices Handbook” a free ebook by @semaphoreci: https://bit.ly/3eWMTA0 ([Tweet this!](https://ctt.ac/fywdO))_

 \newpage